azizilab/echidna/README.md

 Notebook 1 introduces you to the package - preparing your data, setting hyperparamters, performing posterior predictive checks - with data collected from a single point in time.

 In notebook 2, we look at a multi-timepoint setting, where we have paired single-cell and WGS data collected over time.
+The demo dataset included in ./demo_data is the same data we used for this notebook.

 The saved model runs from notebook 2 will be used in notebook 3, where you will see how to infer amplifications and deletions by cluster of genes across a given genome.
 This notebook also shows you how to calculate and plot gene dosage effect with Echidna.